lilahagen/essays/OTHELLO.md

 **EMILIA** </br>
  Nor I neither, by this heavenly light. </br>
  I might do ’t as well i’ th’ dark. </br>

+ *<p style="color:darkseagreen; background-color:honeydew">* A play on words!
+Desdemona says she wouldn't cheat on Othello by day... and Emilia responds that she wouldn't either, but might in the night!

 **DESDEMONA** </br>
 Wouldst thou do such a deed for all the world? </br>